echoaj/UsefulCommands/Other/random_tips.md

 ## Change PC boot order
 1. Open the BIOS (as soon as the PC starts press f2 or f12)
-2. Go to the boot settings
+2. Go to the Bios Setup
-3. Go to boot sequence
+3. Go to General -> Boot Sequence
 4. Click Add Boot Option
 5. Select EFI for the file name
 6. Select shimx64.efi for the file